lorenzopaoria/Comparison-between-StackOverflow-and-ChatGPT-responses-for-software-development-questions/README.md

    python main.py
    ```

-   The program will prompt you to enter a software development-related question.
-It will then retrieve the responses from StackOverflow and ChatGPT, and perform a comparative analysis.

-5. Review the analysis results, which will be displayed in the console.
+6. Review the analysis results, which will be displayed in the file for each categories.

-## Features

 ## Contributing